Anu-cool-007/arbitrage-microservices/README.md

 A collection of flask microservices and react frontend to make arbitrage trades

-It calculates Cross exchange arbitrage possibilities with multiple symbols, currencies and exchanges.
+It calculates cross exchange arbitrage possibilities with multiple symbols, currencies and exchanges.

 Grouping is done on Symbols and Currencies